shakilmith/documentaion/javafx/charts/stacked-barchart/stacked.md

 If you run the example application again, you can see both the xAxis and yAxis (categories and values) and the chart plot change smoothly and adjust the new values in ranges and new lengths of the bars.
 Means, the chart bars and values are changing smoothly accommodating with the new values.
 This is because of the animated properties of the Chart xAxis/yAxis classes.
 By default they set to true to animate any data changes.

-Also if you notice clearly, that our charts both axises are now animatting, but if you don't want any of the axis is not animated than (though the default behaviour is, both axis animation property is set to true).
-For this, you can call setAnimated(bool) method to override any default animation behaviour.
+Also if you notice clearly, that our charts both axises are now animating, but if you don't want any of the axis is not animated than (though the default behavior is, both axis animation property is set to true).
+For this, you can call setAnimated(bool) method to override any default animation behavior.

 Let's we don't want to animate our category axis(xAxis)